 Our client is one of the largest, most diversified construction companies in the United States.
 This company has over 6,000 employees and provides nearly every type of civil, commercial, and industrial construction service.
 In addition to having many subsidiary operating companies with a wide variety of expertise, this construction group is the originator of many major state highway interchanges.

 For several decades, the firm relied on its highly experienced project managers to identify and map project risks to profitability.
 This project-related data was collected in various disconnected systems.
 But these experienced project managers’ collective “tribal wisdom” had never been assembled or codified in a way that allowed business development to make efficient connections and analyze future growth.
-Furthermore, as project managers retire out of the company, and with them their project knowledge, business planning risk goes up .
+Furthermore, as project managers retire out of the company, taking their project knowledge with them, business planning risk goes up .

 The CIO and Project Management team identified an opportunity to apply innovative thinking to project management and business planning.